top of page

 violin

 I am green fingered and love my garden, wildflower meadow and allotment in Glasgow.
-When my hands aren’t covered in soil they are playing the violin in the BBC Scottish Symphony Orchestra.
+I love to swim in the sea, in lochs and in rivers.

 Sonia Cromarty